tailosoft/jhipster-primeng-blueprint/TECHNICAL_CHOICES.md

 2. urls as short as possible (easy to understand, share, and modify manually) without constant values (# of rows, match mode...)
 3. Easy to understand by new developers

-## Nice to have
-The code should work for lazy and non lazy tables

 ## Implementation details
-There many approaches all involving the same events:
+There are many approaches all involving the same events:
     URL Change         Input filter Change          Order/Page Change           Lazy Load event

 by default for lazy tables Order/Page change also triggers lazy load event.